mpalash/aliakbarmehta/content/on-the-edge-of-the-re-lation-al-between-and-beyond-cyber-realities.md

 ---
-title: "On the Edge of the Re(lation)al: Between and Beyond Cyber Realities "
+title: "On the Edge of the Re(lation)al: Between and Beyond Cyber Realities"
 subtitle: "In Lívia Nolasco-Rózsás & Marianne Schädler (eds.), Beyond Matter, Within Space: Curatorial and Art Mediation Techniques on the Verge of Virtual Reality, by ZKM Karlsruhe and Hatje Cantz"